-The 2013-14 season marks the 21st season that Laurie Gibbs has been head coach of the Pepperdine women's golf program.
-In that time, she's taken the Waves to rare heights and to contending annually for a national championship.
+The 2015-16 season marks the 23rd season that Laurie Gibbs has been head coach of the Pepperdine women's golf program.
+In that time, she's taken the Waves to rare heights, annual success and contention for a national championship.

-The Waves fielded its first team during the 1985-86 school year, and the program made steady progress before exploding onto the national scene in 1999.
+The Waves fielded their first team during the 1985-86 school year, and the program made steady progress before exploding onto the national scene in 1999.

 Kerry Hopps, the head golf professional at the nearby Woodland Hills Country Club, served as Pepperdine's head coach during the program's first six years.
 Hopps relinquished her head coaching duties prior to the 1991-92 season.
 She was succeeded by Kristy Hopkins, a former basketball standout and golfer at Pepperdine, who held the spot for two seasons.

 In an effort to further elevate the program, Gibbs, a former teaching professional at The Wilshire Country Club, was hired as the program's first-ever full-time head coach in the fall of 1993.
 Gibbs initiated an aggressive recruiting and fundraising effort and quickly succeeded in building a nationally recognized program in Malibu.

 Under Gibbs, the Waves won the WCC championship for the first time in 1998, and then advanced to the NCAA Regionals and NCAA Championships for the first time in 1999.
 The Waves posted a fifth-place finish at the Tulsa (Okla.)
 Country Club.
 Making the accomplishment all the more impressive was the fact that Pepperdine reached such heights with a roster made up entirely of underclassmen.